-Mountain High Maps Plus review
+Mountain High Maps Plus full review

 This double DVD set comprises the entire updated Mountain High Maps collection, a cornucopia of accurate charts, globes, textures and images on a variety of political, artistic and topographical themes.
 There are over 7,000 files on the Regular disc, with five bitmap and four vector files for each map, each at 300ppi resolution.
 These are fully editable and often include masks for land/ocean, coastlines, states, rivers, borders and other geographical data.